Skip to content

 4.2 Content selection

-When selecting content, UniSQ Library:
+When selecting content, the Library:

-• facilitates equitable access to all Students and Employees wherever they study or research by preferring electronic and digital formats over physical formats;
+• facilitates equitable access to all Students and Employees wherever they study or research by preferring electronic and digital formats over physical formats

-• responds to changes in Courses, Student numbers and research priorities, while balancing the differing costs of resources in various disciplines;
+• responds to changes in Courses, Student numbers and research priorities, while balancing the differing costs of resources in various disciplines

-• avoids unnecessary duplication of resources;
+• avoids unnecessary duplication of resources

-• selects free and Open Access content to replace or supplement paid subscriptions and purchases when possible and appropriate;
+• selects free and Open Access content to replace or supplement paid subscriptions and purchases when possible and appropriate

-• uses evidence to identify and respond to the content needs of Students and Employees;
+• uses evidence to identify and respond to the content needs of Students and Employees

 4.3 Content curation

-• store and make accessible Digital Learning Objects created for learning and teaching.
-Employees can contribute objects to the repository to enable sharing, discovery and reuse via learning management systems;
+• Store and make accessible Digital Learning Objects created for learning and teaching.
+Employees can contribute objects to the repository to enable sharing, discovery and reuse via learning management systems.

 4.4 Content evaluation and deselection

-UniSQ Library regularly assesses its collections to ensure resources support the University's learning, teaching and Research Activities.
+The Library regularly assesses its collections to ensure resources support the University's learning, teaching and Research Activities.

 5 References

-Australasian Open Access Strategy Group (2018) What is Open Access?.
-Retrieved September 21, 2018 from: https://oaaustralasia.org/2021/05/25/what-is-open-access/
+Australasian Open Access Strategy Group (2018) What is Open Access?

-Policy statement on F.A.I.R. access to Australia's research outputs.
-(2016).
-Retrieved September 21, 2018 from: https://www.fair-access.net.au/fair-statement
+Policy statement on F.A.I.R. access to Australia's Research Outputs.
+(2016)

 Research Data Alliance International Indigenous Data Sovereignty Interest Group.
 (September 2019).
 CARE Principles for Indigenous Data Governance.
 The Global Indigenous Data Alliance.
-Retrieved January 25, 2022 from: https://www.gida-global.org/care

 6 Schedules